Is There Affordable Eco-Friendly Roofing?

 - Slate shingles are another popular choice.
-Though durable, low-maintenance and even recyclable, the energy expended in quarrying the slate is considerable.
-At $8–$12 a square foot, slate is a more Eco-friendly option that asphalt, but still not very good for the environment overall.
+Though the shingles themselves are durable, low-maintenance and even recyclable, the energy expended in quarrying the slate is considerable.
+At $8–$12 a square foot, slate is a more eco-friendly option than asphalt, but still not very good for the environment overall.

-- Metal is a relatively Eco-friendly choice because it tends to have a high percentage of recycled content and is extremely durable.
-However, the manufacturing of metal roofing is requires quite a lot of energy and the material can be expensive, costing between $7 and $10 per square foot.
+- Metal is a relatively eco-friendly choice because it tends to have a high percentage of recycled content and is extremely durable.
+However, the manufacture of metal roofing requires quite a lot of energy and the material can be pricey, costing between $7 and $10 per square foot.

-- Ceramic tiles last very long and are therefore better for the environment.
+- Ceramic tiles are long-lasting and therefore better for the environment.
 Made of natural clay and water, ceramic roofs can have 50- to 75-year warranties, and at times last even longer, and only cost between $4 and $10.
-They’re also recyclable and can be crushed and reused for many other construction purposes.
+They’re also recyclable and may be crushed and reused for many other construction purposes.

 - Recycled materials make the most environmentally-friendly roofing shingles.
-These consist of waste materials like rubber, plastic, and wood, and are very durable and not too expensive.
+Consisting of waste materials like rubber, plastic, or wood, they are very durable and not too expensive.
 They come in a variety of different looks including wood, rubber, asphalt and concrete.
-Costing between $7 and $10 per square foot, they’re comparable in price to metal, wood and ceramic tile, and are the most Eco-friendly option.
+Priced between $7 and $10 per square foot, they’re comparable in cost to metal, wood and ceramic tile.

-With green options becoming more and more popular, the prices of Eco-friendly products are becoming more competitive.
+With green options growing ever more popular, the prices of eco-friendly products are becoming more competitive.
 Recycled shingles are the greenest option, and are similarly priced to some of the cheapest shingles out there.
-For the most efficient green roofing option, contact a professional roofer and discuss your home’s needs and budget.
+For the most efficient green roofing option, contact a professional roofer and discuss your needs and budget.

 Updated November 26, 2018.